MBI vs Extended Car Warranty

 - Routine maintenance: oil changes, filters, fluid flushes, tire rotations

-- Cosmetic damage: trim, paint, upholstery
+- Cosmetic damage: trim, paint, upholstery, glass

 - Pre-existing conditions present before the policy/contract start